mosip/documentation/docs/ctk-user-guide.md

 ### View all the biometric data

-To view the biometric test data collection, click on `Biometric Data` on Dashboard.
+To view the biometric test data collection, click on `Biometric Data` on the Dashboard.

 The biometric data dashboard should display the below attributes of a biometric data
 * Name of the biometric data